 IMPORTANT: You must do these 2 steps when the Datathon officially starts. (these two actions will unlock during the Datathon)

 1. Link your article with the working data case. (from Article edit, the drop-down menu)

 2. Add your mentors in the special field in your article.
 (Article edit)

 - Login to Slack and talk with the Society and Mentors

 - Make/join your team private channel. (you will find out how in the Instructions link above)

 - Make a crazy photo with your team and post it the #data_fun chat!

-- You can use Data Chat for video calls and screen sharing with your teammates.
+- You can use Slack for video calls and screen sharing with your teammates.

-- Follow the schedule on the website and keep an eye on the Data Chat for updates
+- Follow the schedule on the website and keep an eye on the Slack for updates